snowflakedb/pdo_snowflake/README.rst

     $dbh = null;
     echo "OK\n";

-Build and Tests
+Build and Test
 ================================================================================

-Build and Install PHP (Optional)
+Build and Install PHP on Linux (Optional)
 ----------------------------------------------------------------------

 If PHP is not available, download and build from the PHP source code.